 Lily Duong is from Cantho, South Vietnam – south of Saigon.
 She arrived in the U.S. with her siblings and mother in September 1987, after escaping communism.
 She was Buddhist when she met her husband, Vincent Trandoan, a cradle Catholic.
 Her conversion led her to a deep commitment to pass on the faith.
 Today, as the director of religious education at St. Philip Phan Van Minh Parish in Orlando, Duong proudly shares Catholic teaching and Vietnamese tradition.
 Both of her children are catechists and are learning Vietnamese.
 Duong says celebrations like this help them “to understand our traditions.
 This is the day we pay respect to our ancestors – to celebrate and wish them longevity and good health.”
 Although she took her family to Vietnam several years ago, she feels the language and immersion in cultural traditions will help them understand who they are and where they came from.

-“It is a beautiful expression of our Catholicity (meaning universal),” added Father Nguyen.
+“It is a beautiful expression of our Catholicity (meaning universal),” he added.
 “The Church embraces the richness of every culture and enhances it with the light of the Gospel.
 On this day, Catholic Vietnamese all over the world celebrate in their local churches the joy of the New Year and pray for peace and blessing.”

 By Glenda Meekins of the Florida Catholic – February 5, 2019